ArctosDB/documentation-wiki/_how_to/How-to-Add-and-Edit-Attributes.markdown

 date_updated:
 ---

-# How to Add/Create and Edit Catalog Record Attributes

 **Documentation: [Attributes](https://handbook.arctosdb.org/documentation/attributes.html)**

 **NAVIGATION: from the catalog record, click on the Attributes Tab OR the "Edit" link in the corner of the Attributes detail**